RobRuana/pockets/README.rst

 *Let me check my pockets...*
 ----------------------------

-The Pockets library is an attempt to pull together all the helper functions I've found useful over the years.
+The Pockets library pulls together all the Python helper functions I've found useful over the years.

 If you've worked on a project that exports an API and accesses a data store, you've probably seen some code that looks like this::